|Head of Department (Covering) / Science|

 Real World Science (RWS)

-This is one of the investigative questions that our Upper Primary students will research on.
+With focus on Real World Science, our Upper Primary students work like scientists to solve the big questions involving real world phenomenon and observations.
 Science is everywhere, yet many struggle to explain the scientific phenomenon that happens around us.

 The RWS programme challenges our Upper Primary students to think critically and apply their problem-solving skills, and Science concepts and knowledge to explain phenomena.
 Through experimentation and research, students discover new findings to support their understanding of Science and how the world works.
-With the unknown and unpredictable future ahead of us, these analytical and problem-solving skills will ensure that our students are ready to meet the challenges of the future.
+With the unknown and unpredictable future ahead of us, these analytical and problem-solving skills will ensure that our students are ready to meet the challenges of the future and contribute positively back to the society through innovation.